How to Improve your Online Reputation through 8 Simple Steps

 8. Monitor your progress

-The goal of online reputation management is to improve your reputation.
-You can’t improve it without tracking your progress.
+You can’t improve your online reputation management strategy without tracking your progress.
 And as long as you follow through with the promises you make in response to your positive and negative reviews, you should always see progress.

-You only have one chance to make a first impression–and online reputation management should be a key focus for your business.
+You only have one chance to make a first impression – and improving your online reputation should be a key focus for your business.
 Your online reputation doesn’t come out of thin air.
 It is built by customers who are talking about your brand.
-By controlling your reputation from the beginning, you can make sure your company is represented in the right light.
+By controlling and managing your reputation from the beginning, you can make sure your company is represented in the right light.

 We love a good talk!